telerik/blazor-docs/components/multiselect/tag-mode.md

 ## Multiple Mode

-When the single tag mode is enabled each selected item will be displayed as a separate tag.
+When the multiple tag mode is enabled each selected item will be displayed as a separate tag.
 This is the default `TagMode` value (`MultiSelectTagMode.Multiple`).

 >caption MultiSelect with multiple tag mode